alessandroroli/Data-Analytics-Portfolio/README.md

 The goal is to perform various data analysis tasks using SQL, providing insights into different aspects of European soccer leagues, teams, and players.

 **Data Preparation**
-**Dataset Creation:** A new dataset called “Final_Exercise” was created in Google BigQuery, and each CSV file was loaded as a separate table.
+**Dataset Creation:** A new dataset about European Soccer Database was created in Google BigQuery, and each CSV file was loaded as a separate table.
 **Schema Design:** Using Lucidchart, a schema representing the relationship between all tables was created.
 This included designating primary and foreign keys and illustrating table connections.

 **Analysis Tasks**